 Some of the Company's properties and certain properties owned by the Company's affiliates are located in urban, industrial and other previously developed areas where fill or current or historical uses of the areas have caused site contamination.
 Accordingly, it is sometimes necessary to institute special soil and/or groundwater handling procedures and/or include particular building design features in connection with development, construction and other property operations in order to achieve regulatory closure and/or ensure that contaminated materials are addressed in an appropriate manner.
 In these situations it is the Company's practice to investigate the nature and extent of detected contamination and estimate the costs of required response actions and special handling procedures.
 The Company then uses this information as part of its decision-making process with respect to the acquisition and/or development of the property.
 For example, the Company owns a parcel in Massachusetts which was formerly used as a quarry/asphalt batching facility.
 Pre-purchase testing indicated that the site contained relatively low levels of certain contaminants.
-We have engaged a specially licensed environmental consultant to monitor environmental conditions at the site and prepare necessary regulatory submittals based on the results of an environmental risk characterization.
+We have engaged a specially licensed environmental consultant to monitor environmental conditions at the site and prepare necessary regulatory submittal based on the results of an environmental risk characterization.
 A submittal has been made to the regulatory authorities in order to achieve regulatory closure at this site.
-The submittal included an environmental deed restriction that mandates compliance with certain protective measures in a portion of the site where low levels of residual soil contamination have been left in place in accordance with applicable laws.
-Development activities have commenced on the site and this work will be performed in accordance with the environmental deed restriction and other environmental requirements applicable to the site.
+The submittal included an environmental deed restriction that mandates compliance with certain protective measures in a portion of the site and this work will be performed in accordance with the environmental deed restriction and other environmental requirements applicable to the site.